A Neurodiversity Affirming Approach to Working With Eating Disorders

 - Six month access

-- Filled with case exmaples and practical strategies
+- Filled with case examples and practical strategies

 Who is it for?